frankparkerlee-debug/marginmap/README.md

    - `COMPANY_NAME`: label shown in the UI
    - `DEFAULT_MARGIN_TARGET`: e.g. `0.6`
 5. Redeploy; the `start:render` script runs migrations and seeds the admin account on each boot.
-6. Access the live app at `https://marginmap1.onrender.com/home.html` (public landing) or go directly to `https://marginmap1.onrender.com/login.html`.
+6. Access the live app at `https://marginmap1.onrender.com/home.html` (public landing) or go directly to `https://marginmap1.onrender.com/login.html` if you enable auth.

 ## Environment Variables
 - `PORT` – API + UI port (default 3000)